Last Updated on November 8, 2022.

 - Lymphosarcoma with peripheral lymphadenopathy is another differential (Hoefer).

-- Granulomatous subcutaneous nodules and lymphadentitis caused by mycobacterium has been reported.
+- Granulomatous subcutaneous nodules and lymphadenitis caused by mycobacterium have been reported.
 (Hoefer)

 - Hedgehogs are built low to the ground and are in almost constant contact with their bedding.

 - Wet or soiled bedding or chemicals in the bedding can cause serious skin irritations.

 - Hardwood beddings (cedar, pine, aspen) can cause irritation due to the aromatic oils.